 George Herbert was a very religious man whose poetry was not appreciated until long after his death.
 His best-known poems, such as ‘The Collar,’ employ a specific shape in the arrangement of their text, something known as shape poetry.
+Herbert was immensely devotional in his writings, crafting works with soul.
 He wrote for everyday people as well as for the clergy to whom he offered advice.
+He was heavily embedded in the Church of England through his role as a clergyman, which had an impact on his poetry.
+Herbert held a high reputation in literary circles, being considered to be one of the great metaphysical poets of the period, alongside the poetry of John Donne.

 About George Herbert

-- George Herbert was born in Montgomery, Powys, Wales in April of 1593.
+- George Herbert was born in Montgomery, Powys, Wales, in April 1593.

 - In 1633 he took ill and died of consumption.